AnonymousAlligator/MTRN2500Ass3/assignment3-spec.md

 After the repository was created, you must do the following:

 1. Both members need to add an empty file to the root directory of the repository with their zid as the filename in the format `z0000000.txt`.
 2. One member only will create a `review` branch.
-The style task will be assessed on that branch. **Do not merge anything into this branch**
+The style task will be assessed on that branch. **Do not merge anything into this branch** This branch must be named `review`.
 3. Each member must create their own development branches, each with a meaningful branch name (ie `process_input`).
 You should be doing work in a development branch and only merge tested working code into the `master` branch after you have completed a requirement.
 Failure to correctly branch off may lead to team members' code being lost.

 **Do not modify `interfaces.hpp`, you may modify all other `hpp` and `cpp` files.
 If you want to add extra `hpp` or `cpp` files, you need to update `CMakeLists.txt` in the `target_sources` section.**